friendethan/Strawberry_IMS/README.md

 * [Tidyverse](https://github.com/tidyverse) for data wrangling and summarizing after peak picking

 ## Disclaimer
-This repository contains only the scripts and functions for analyzing the imaging mass spectrometry data, not hte HPLC-UV data also included in the publication.
+This repository contains only the scripts and functions for analyzing the imaging mass spectrometry data, not the HPLC-UV data also included in the publication.
 The session info provided below were determined post publication and therefore may not be an accurate representation of the actual R enviornment during data analysis.
 The scripts provided have been scrapped to remove any personal identifying information.

 ## License
 Please reference the LICENSE document for details.